Not everyone who works in nuclear science and technology is a university-trained scientist.

 Nuclear science and technology fields, like other scientific disciplines, require the services of non-scientists.
-In fact, without the highly developed skills of these non-scientists, progress in scientific research could be delayed or prevented.
-For example, research is being done at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Lab.
-The services of highly skilled trades people were required to build the complex equipment.
+In fact, without the highly developed skills of non-scientists, progress in scientific research could be delayed or even prevented.
+Highly skilled trades people are required to build complex equipment.
 These people have extensive experience and skill in metal working, electronics, and other areas.
-Without them, RHIC couldn’t have been constructed as quickly and efficiently.
-Students who want to contribute to scientific disciplines but prefer a less intensely academic training or those who like hands-on or manual work might be encouraged to explore skilled trade options.
-Opportunities exist for electronics technicians, metal workers, plumbers, and many other specialists.
+Students who want a career in science, but prefer a less intensely academic training or those who like manual work, may want to explore skilled trade options through local education institutions.
+Opportunities exist in nuclear fields for electronics technicians, metal workers, plumbers, and many other specialists.

 Center for Nuclear Science and Technology Information of the American Nuclear Society

 © Copyright 2018